Durable seals with industrial sealants

 - Concrete: one of the most common construction materials, concrete, can be sealed with polymer sealants.

-- Metal: metal joints are usually sealed with silicone and polymer sealants.
+- Metal: silicone and polymer sealants usually provide the best results for metal joints.
 Silicone works especially well on aluminum, iron and steel.

 - Porous materials: sealants with high viscosity or gelly structure work the best on porous surfaces.
-Silicone, polymers and epoxy are commonly used.
+Silicone, polymers and epoxy are common on porous materials.

 - Textiles: phenolic and silicone based sealants work the best on textile.